mb-group/ai_journal_club/content/ai_pi_book/part4_protein_language_models.md

 - **Protein-protein interactions**: Representations encode interaction propensities

 ### Drug Discovery and Therapeutics
+- **Small molecule drug discovery**: PLMs enable genome-wide prediction of chemical-protein interactions for "dark" proteins (those with unknown ligands), as demonstrated by [PortalCG](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010851).
+By combining 3D binding site-enhanced sequence pre-training with meta-learning, such approaches can identify drug targets and lead compounds for currently undruggable proteins, opening new avenues for treating complex diseases like Alzheimer's and substance use disorders
 - **Antibody design**: PLMs optimize antibody sequences for improved binding and developability
 - **Enzyme engineering**: Models guide the design of enzymes with altered substrate specificity
 - **Stability prediction**: PLMs predict thermodynamic stability changes